Donaldson-Thomas invariants of length 2 flops: The DT Toolbox

-There are several useful integral identities in motivic integration we often make use of the following \emph{motivic Thom-Sebastiani identity}. \begin{theorem}[{\cite{GuLoMeItMotVanCyc}}] Let $f\colon \fM\to \A^1$ and $g\colon \fM'\to \A^1$ be functions on smooth stacks, and $\fX \subset \fM$, $\fX' \subset \fM$ closed substacks, then
+Finally, there is the following motivic Thom-Sebastiani identity, which allows one to compute motivic vanishing cycles of decomposable functions on direct products. \begin{theorem}[{\cite{GLM06}}] Let $f\colon \fM\to \A^1$ and $g\colon \fN\to \A^1$ be functions on smooth stacks of finite type, and $\fX \subset \fM$, $\fY \subset \fN$ closed substacks, then